weiping-playnext/Zenject/README.md

     ```csharp
     Container.Bind<Texture>().WithId("Glass").FromResource("Some/Path/Glass");
     ```

+1. **FromResources** - Same as FromResource except will match multiple values or zero values.
+You might use it for example and then inject **List<ContractType>** somewhere

 1. **FromScriptableObjectResource** - Bind directly to the scriptable object instance at the given resource path.
 NOTE:  Changes to this value while inside unity editor will be saved persistently.
 If this is undesirable, use FromNewScriptableObjectResource.